borbware/unity-basics-course/programming/3-classes-methods.md

     }
     ```
 ## Instantiating a class
-* instances of a class can be created with the `new` keyword
+* Instances of a class can be created with the `new` keyword
-* instances have the same fields and methods, but their *values* can be different
+* Instances have the same fields and methods, but their *values* can be different
     ```c#
     class Enemy
     {